Ghostkeeper: Production

+Development

+Ghostkeeper was co-written and directed by James Makichuk in his directorial debut, having started his career as a camera operator for local television stations before directing commercial ads.
+After three years of this, Makichuk would later admit that he had grown tired of the job and decided to make his next project a feature film.
+Development for the film would only start after Makichuk had a chance meeting with writer and producer Doug MacLeod during a film project with a mutual friend of the two, which later fell through.
+The two quickly became good friends, deciding to collaborate on a feature-length project, wanting to capitalize on the growing popularity of the horror genre after the recent success with John Carpenter's Halloween (1978), that could be filmed at a single location with a small cast.

+Early on in the development process, the filmmakers chose the Deer Lodge, a winter hotel in Banff, Alberta as the primary filming location after learning that one of Makichuk's friends knew someone who owned the hotel.
+For the film's antagonist, filmmakers drew inspiration from the Native American legend of the Wendigo, a cannibalistic spirit that possessed humans, roaming the wilderness in search of human flesh.
+According to Makichuk, the Wendigo was originally intended to have a more substantial role in the film, but many scenes had to be removed due to budget restraints.

 Casting

-The majority of the cast of Ghostkeeper were locally-hired actors in the Calgary area, with the exception being lead Riva Spier, who was an actress hired out of Montreal.
+The majority of the cast were locally-hired actors in the Calgary area, with the exception being lead Riva Spier, who was an actress hired out of Montreal.
 For the majority of the cast, Ghostkeeper was their first and final film credit; Georgie Collins was primarily a well-known stage actress in Calgary, and was cast in the role of the mysterious elderly hotel proprietor.

-Murray Ord went on to become a successful film producer in later years.
+Spier, who had previously starred in minor roles prior to the film, would later go on to have a successful voice acting career.

+John MacMillan, who stood 6 ft 6 in in stature, was cast in the role of the Windigo.

 Filming

 Ghostkeeper was filmed on location in Lake Louise and the Banff National Park in Alberta, Canada.
+The Deer Lodge Hotel in Banff was used as the primary shooting location, which was facilitated by screenwriter Doug MacLeod, who had previously worked at the hotel.
 Filming began on November 30, 1980, and finished on December 23, 1980.
 The film was photographed by cinematographer John Holbrook.
 Producer Harry Cole commented during the shoot: "It's a producer's dream— it has one location in a controlled environment."
-Cole also described film as more a "suspense movie" along the lines of Psycho (1960).
+Cole also described the film as more a "suspense movie" along the lines of Psycho (1960).
+During principal photography, the location was hit with several blizzards.